KarolDuracz/scratchpad/Win32/Simple_debugger/demo4/README.md

    +0x020 time            : 123456789
    +0x024 pt              : _POINT ( X = 0x100, Y = 0x200 )
 ```
+3. dt user32!tagMSG @rcx   // 64-bit systems or dt user32!tagMSG poi(esp+4) // 32 bit system<br />
+3a.
+When "Symbol user32!tagMSG not found." you'll need - Typically nn 64-bit systems, the MSG pointer is typically found in the RCX register (for x64 calling conventions).
+On 32-bit systems, it will be on the stack (esp+4).<br />
+4. ? rcx + 0x8 // identify the addres <br />
+5.  ba r4 0x00007FF683590008 ".if (poi(0x00007FF683590008) == 201) { .echo Condition met: *(RCX + 0x8) == 201; }" // setup break point on address with contion RCX + 8 == 201 this is for Left mouse click on window <--- but for me this is not working properly<br />

 <br /><br />
-This must solve scenario when user KNOW what is RCX address and then set bp on user32!DispatchMessageW, then remove and find RCX+0x8 value.
+This must solve scenario when user KNOW what is  ```user32!DispatchMessageW```  address (but for all process is the same) and then set bp on user32!DispatchMessageW, then remove and find RCX+0x8 value which corespont to ```+0x008 message``` .
 But in that case still don't does it what I want.
-But this demo4 shown somehting  what I will need and develop
+But this demo4 shown something  what I will need and develop.
+If you look at image you see there is somethings wrong with value from context.Rcx + 0xXX but it's ok for now.
+In the meantime everything will improve and come together as a whole.
  <br /><br />
 TODO.......